CityRelay

 Written by Diana Santos

 Airbnb security is crucial in London to protect short-term rentals from damage and loss.
-It involves guest vetting, security measures, proper communication, regular maintenance and complete compliance.
+It involves guest vetting, security measures, effective communication, regular maintenance, and full compliance.
+Technology and professional property management can boost an Airbnb’s security and performance.

 Key Takeaways: